waimea-bsjenner/flask-to-do-list/SETUP.md

 ### Updating the Deployed App

-Every time you **push changes** to your GitHub repo, Render will **automatically re-deploy** the app - there is nothing you need to do.
+Every time you **push changes** to your GitHub repo, Render will **automatically re-deploy** the app - there is notask you need to do.